mggg/mggg.github.io/voting-methods-modeling-25.md

 While comfort with Python will be helpful, this VoteKit training will be absolutely accessible to Python beginners who are willing to give it a try.
 Attendees are highly welcome to make feature requests for the future.

+## Training Materials
+Materials used during this workshop can be found in our [GitHub repository](https://github.com/mggg/Training_Materials).

 ## Schedule

 ### Wednesday 12-5pm (plus optional after-hours)